cancervariants/fusion-representation/docs/source/terminology.rst

 Chimeric Transcript Fusions
 ###########################
 Chimeric transcript fusions are often driven by genomic rearrangements involving two gene loci, resulting in the concatenation of segments from each into a single transcript.
+This class of fusions is exemplified by well-known clinically-relevant gene fusions such as BCR::ABL1.

-:opt:`A chimeric transcript is a transcript composed of exons from two or more genes`.
+:opt:`A chimeric transcript is an RNA transcript composed of` :ref:`transcript segments<transcript-segment-element>` :opt:`from two or more genes.`

-This class of fusions is exemplified by well-known clinically-relevant gene fusions such as BCR(hgnc:1014)::ABL1(hgnc:76).
-Other clinically-relevant gene fusions of this type may be driven by RNA processing events in lieu of genomic rearrangements.
-One such event type is read-through transcription (e.g. CTSD(hgnc:2529)::IFITM10(hgnc:40022)) where adjacent genes are transcribed as a single molecule prior to splicing.
-Another event type is trans-splicing (e.g. JAZF1(hgnc:28917)::JJAZ1(hgnc:17101)), where two distinct transcripts are spliced together during processing.
-These alternative mechanisms for creating chimeric transcript fusions are described in this specification, but it should be noted that most detected read-through and trans-splicing events are artifactual and/or have little to no known clinical relevance.
+Other biologically-relevant chimeric transcript fusions may be driven by RNA processing mechanisms in lieu of genomic rearrangements.
+One such mechanism is read-through transcription (e.g. CTSD-IFITM10) where adjacent genes are transcribed as a single molecule prior to splicing.
+Another mechanism is trans-splicing (e.g. JAZF1::JJAZ1 `[Li H, et al.]`_), where two distinct transcripts are spliced together during processing.
+These alternative mechanisms for creating chimeric transcript fusions are described in this specification, but it should be noted that most detected read-through and trans-splicing events are common, low-expression, and have little-to-no known biological relevance.

+.. _[Li H, et al.]: https://www.science.org/doi/abs/10.1126/science.1156725

 .. figure:: images/chimeric-transcripts.png
    :scale: 50%